fossabot/hmd/README.md

 # hmd

 **hmd** is the next-generation Hierarchial Multiple Dictionary (HMD) compiler, pattern matching, and text traversal engine.
+It's designed to be a monolith construct in order to provide a simpler interface during [import](https://docs.python.org/3/reference/import.html) as a module.

 ## Features